Multi-volume author, April E. Faulkner introduces us to her first novel in the Nature’s Fury series, “Darkness Falls”:

 Faulkner also balances the story so well with action and dialogue.
 The dialogue is so funny at times, I found myself laughing quite a bit.

 The characters are very believable, all of the major players are developed very well, they are real individuals, not cardboard cutouts.

 The scene-setting and action help the story to move along at a good pace, the flow is smooth and varies from scene to scene.
 Just like it should.

 “Darkness Falls” is quite well written and gets a score of 4.9 stars.
-The score would have been higher if not for a few spelling errors.
-These errors are fixed, so your reading pleasure will be the smoother.

 You can buy this book:

 You can follow the author: